This post may contain affiliate links. Please read my disclosure.

 For a full list of ingredients and quantities, check out the recipe card at the end of this post.

 You’ll need 8 ounces of ground pork for this recipe.
-In a pinch, you can also substitute ground beef, chicken or turkey.
+In a pinch, you can also substitute ground beef, chicken or turkey - any kind of ground meat can work.
+Making this a ground chicken ramen comes out very tasty!!

 The pork is cooked with ginger before the other ingredients are added.
 If you can’t find fresh ginger for grating, you can use ginger paste.

 The base of the ramen broth includes 4 cups of chicken stock.
-You can use store-bought or homemade like this crockpot chicken broth.
+You can use store-bought or homemade like this crockpot chicken broth or this Instant Pot chicken bone broth.
 I prefer low sodium options so I can control the amount of salt added to the ramen.
 You can also substitute pork broth.

 For a spicy kick to the pork, the recipe includes 2 tablespoons of spicy bean paste.
 This is a fermented bean paste usually made from soybeans, broad beans and red chili peppers.
 It can also be called Doubanjiang.